Die Hauptstadt, Capricorn

 It still wasn’t clear to Werner what made him do it.

 Was it his reminiscing of his subordinates standing at attention before him in that dirty clinic in the Twin Cities as he asked them for their trust?
 That went both ways.
 Was it Ludwig’s words—“Trust your instincts”?
-Was it Major General von Spiel’s morose expression and cryptic words?
+Was it Generalmajor’s von Spiel’s morose expression and cryptic words?
 Was it the Kaiser’s steadfast, fiery proclamations?
 Or was it the incongruency of everything he’d experienced since awakening?

 Perhaps it was the fact that he wanted to know the face of the one-handed man kneeling before him.
 Werner knew it was not Emilia Bergmann whose sharp-shooting he’d helped to perfect a month ago.
-It wasn’t Otto Vogt who had taught him about flora either.
+It wasn’t Otto Vogt who had taught him about flora either as Otto was dead.
 Was it Derik Stein whom he’d once challenged to a shooting match to get him in line?
 Was it Alwin Brandt whose tall tales and fables he’d secretly eavesdropped on whenever there was a lull in the trenches?
 Was it Klaus Kleine who’d frequented his side recently and rattle about books and strange theories?
 Was it Nico who appeared paradoxically worried, yet serene whenever he visited?
 Or… was it Gilbert—

 No. Werner didn’t want to imagine if it was Gilbert.

-The thoughts were prospective, reminiscing, and very unlike himself.
+The thoughts were retrospective, reminiscing, and very unlike himself.
 Werner knew he had no reason to be thinking about these things.
 Despite knowing this fact and knowing that he was merely following through with his duty and responsibility as a Capricornian, he—

 He could see Fischer at the opposite end of the line-up do the same—the man’s hands barely brushing the rifle at his side.
 But that did not apply to the other officers in the lineup whose fingers were already resting on the trigger of their weapons.
 Among those faces was Vash Edelstein, an old classmate of his from the academy.
 From his conversation with Vash earlier, Werner had learned that Vash had taken the capital position that he had given up years ago.
-Now that Werner thought on it, however, he couldn’t quite recall why he had chosen to transfer from the capital to the Border Force.
+Now that Werner thought about it, however, he couldn’t quite recall why he had chosen to transfer from the capital to the Border Force.
 Was it to escape nepotism?
 Was it to prove himself on his own merit?
 No—what was it?

 Werner berated himself internally for his distraction.